mirabeltech-aiad/mirabel-ui-opportunities/src/features/reports/context.md

 - Displaying reports in a card-based grid layout
 - Filtering reports by categories (All, Favorites, Revenue Reports, etc.)
 - Searching reports by title, description, or tags
-- Starring/favoriting reports for quick access
+- Starring/favoriting reports for quick access with real-time API updates
 - Responsive design that works across different screen sizes

 ## Folder Structure